sj-p/vlast/README.txt

     line, some urls to images with requested size are printed, or, if not available, the next larger size, or if there is none, the next smaller size.
 N.B.
 API terms of use forbid you from accessing images at these URLs...
+* printing MBIDs can also be enabled in the config file

 Page Ranges